joeycoxonIT/osticket-prereqs/README.md

 <h3>3) Install osTicket files within the Virtual Machine</h3>
 <p>

-- To download the osTicket Installation files, copy and paste this link: https://drive.usercontent.google.com/download?id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD&export=download&authuser=0 into a browser on your remote desktop
+- To download the osTicket Installation files, copy <a href="https://drive.usercontent.google.com/download?id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD&export=download&authuser=0">osTicket Installation Files</a> and paste it into a browser on your remote desktop
 - Once that's done, download and unzip the file within your remote desktop.
 </p>
 <p>